 European Parliament and Council Regulation 1107/2009 sets out rules for the authorization of plant protection products (PPPs).
 PPPs (also referred to as 'pesticides') contain at least one approved active substance.
 Only PPPs containing active substances included in the list of approved active substances as established in Commission Implementing Regulation 540/2011 may be authorized for use in the EU.
 Before any PPP can be placed on the market or used, it must be authorized in the relevant Member State(s).
 According to Annex I of Regulation 1107/2009, the EU is divided in three different zones.
 Once a Member State approves the PPP, it can be mutually recognized and thus authorized within the EU.
-Maximum Residue Levels (MRLs) for substances that are not on the EU positive list will be set at default level of 0.01 mg/kg.
+Exporters can look up specific details on PPPs approved for use in a certain Member State in the EU pesticide database or check the relevant Member State FAIRS report.
+Maximum Residue Levels (MRLs) for substances that are not on the EU positive list will be set at a default level of 0.01 mg/kg.
 The legislation allows exporters to request an "import tolerance" for active substances not yet evaluated or in use in the EU.

-Directive 2009/128 on the sustainable use of pesticides is also part of the so-called Pesticides Package.
-For more information see the European Commission website http://ec.europa.eu/food/plant/pesticides/sustainable_use_pesticides/index_en.htm.
+Directive 2009/128 on the Sustainable Use of Pesticides (SUD) is also part of the so-called Pesticides Package, which is currently under revision.
+For more information see the European Commission website: https://ec.europa.eu/food/plants/pesticides_en